Sujanagar Upazila: Chairmen

-Upazila Nirbahi Officer (UNO): H M Nurul Islam

 Economy and tourism

 Sujanagar has many tourist attractions.
 Aside from the natural attractions like Padma River and Gazna beel, there is also Azim Chowdhury's Zamindar Palace in Dulai, Vijay Gobind Chowdhury's Palace in Tantiband, Shah Mahtab Uddin Aulia's mazar (mausoleum) in Pukurania.
 The Nazirganj Ferry Ghat lies opposite of Rajbari District and allows transportation between North Bengal and South Bengal.
 There are roughly 304 mosques in the sub-district.
 Notable of these are the Dulai Chowdhury Bari Jame Mosque built by Zamindar Munshi Rahimuddin Sarkar Chowdhury in 1802, Satbaria Jame Mosque and Sujanagar Jame Mosque.

 Another important tradition are the onions of Sujanagar Upazila, which is a pride of its residents.
 Sujanagar Upazila produces a large quantity of onions and supplies to all parts of Bangladesh.
 Accordingly, Sujanagar can be called the Onion Capital of Bangladesh.
 Recently, mineral oil has been discovered in the village of Mubarakpur in Ahammadpur Union.